k4sh4n1/research/pre-proposal draft notes.md

 The problem is that earthquake forecasting lies more within the geophysics field.
 It might be far away from earthquake engineering, let alone the structural engineering field.

+## General options

+There are a few general options available:

+* Structural control
+* Seismic hazard forecasting
+* Structural damage forecasting
+* Structural behavior forecasting
+* Earthquake emergency exit plan
+* ...

+Preliminary investigations could be done to find a limited and doable topic for the PhD program.

 ## References